MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--search.md

 #### 100 User Experience

 - The user experience is basic.
+- End users are often unaware of search tools and have had no training.
+They are not familiar with using AI search tools and have not integrated them into their search regime.
 - User's may not always find content that they want without knowing the right search terms.
 - User confusion with the different ways of searching.